 She does make nice cookies, though.

 However, Zunes' historical lacunae do not detract from his accurate warning about Hillary.
-I just don't know whether Obama or Edwards would be much different.
+I just don't know whether Obama or Edwards would be much different…

+From Democracy Now, with links by yours truly.
+I'm sure this new information won't change official Washington's mind (both the Democratic and Republican lobes) about who scuttled the Camp David/Taba talks, but it's useful for the people to know the truth.
 The talks come as new details have been released on the breakdown of Israeli-Palestinian peace talks nearly seven years ago.
 Israel and the U.S. have long blamed Palestinians for rejecting what they called a generous offer to return most of the Occupied Territories.
 But new internal Israeli government documents reported by the Israeli newspaper Haaretz confirm several key Palestinian claims.
 The documents show Israel insisted on retaining the major West Bank settlement blocs home to 80% of the more than 220,000 settlers.
 The figure does not include settlements in East Jerusalem, which Israel also insisted on keeping.
 The documents also show Palestinians proposed an equal land swap if Israel wanted to hold onto land out…

 Or: don't think that this privatized version of social security -- known as a "benefit" (for whom?) -- will either be there when you need it or forms a good model for the total privatization of all social security.